Health Checking Samples for PIP Testing

 In the largely compressive stress state while indenting, compaction of pores invalidates some of the assumptions underlying the PIP methodology.
 Properties inferred from indenting a material with >1% porosity will not be accurate.

-Both porosity and large grain sizes may be identified in an optical micrograph, see Figure 2 for an example.
+Both porosity and large grain sizes may be identified in an optical micrograph (Fig. 2).
 The polished sample surface may reveal pores intersecting the surface, and large grains will be apparent in the pileup region.

 Got a question for our materials scientists?